Who We Are

 Executive Vice President, Ontario & Atlantic Canada, Northbridge Insurance

-Mark has more than 20 years as a business leader in the insurance industry.
+Mark has over 30 years as a business leader in the insurance industry.
 As Executive Vice President, he is responsible for leading Northbridge Insurance’s Ontario and Atlantic regions.
 A long-time hockey coach and youth mentor, Mark enjoys working with youth and helping them succeed.
 Building on Northbridge Insurance’s long-standing commitment to DAREarts, Mark supports the organization’s goal of truly making a difference in the lives of children.

 Retired System Superintendent for School Effectiveness, TDSB